mohitpai/journey-optimizer.en/help/using/offers/api-reference/activities-api/activities/update.md

 **Response**

-A successful response returns the updated details of the decision, including decision `@id`.
+A successful response returns the updated details of the decision, including decision `id`.

 ```json
 {